 Full-size Limited Edition Archival Prints may still be purchased through California Watercolor.
 These are printed on extremely high quality watercolor paper and are almost indistinguishable from originals.

 In the 1970’s, a collection of Mr. Solomon’s watercolors were mass produced as smaller archival prints around 8″ x 10″.
 Some of these are shown below.
 The subjects of these prints included front porch scenes, wicker chairs, a bird bath, a mailbox, and a sewing machine.
 These are relatively common and may sell on eBay for around $30-$45.
 This series were also printed on oval ceramic plaques, and even on clocks.

 “Spanish Window” (shown below) is one of the few full-size archival retouched prints that Mr. Solomon produced.
 Some people would consider these original paintings, but we categorize them as prints.
 Released in the 1990’s, each one was carefully embellished by hand.
 Since they were printed on watercolor paper, they look very much like original paintings.

 Since 2000, Mr. Solomon has created many retouched prints.
 He would photo copy one of his older paintings, often at a smaller size than the original, and paint on top of it.
 These may retail for $50-$300 depending on the size and quality.

 Starting in the late 1990’s, Mr. Solomon began making smaller laser prints that were 8″ x 10″ to 12″ x 18″.
-These prints are not considered archival and therefore may be of lower quality than the ones described above.
+These prints are not considered archival and therefore are of lower quality than the ones described above.
 These may retail for $50-$150 depending on the size and quality.

 In addition to fine art, Mr. Solomon was commissioned to create many architectural renderings for residential and commercial architects and builders.
 These works are all originals and are always signed “SOLOMON”.
 The value of these is undetermined.
 Some examples are shown below.